FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Variant=This appears in all the game creation menus (e.g. "Create a game", "Play with a friend").
 Below it is a selection of variants the player can choose from.
 Currently only Standard chess and Chess960 are supported.

 Time control=This appears in all the game creation menus (e.g. "Create a game", "Play with a friend").
 It also appears in player profiles next to games that have time controls implemented.
-This message acts as a heading to time controls for the game.
+This sentence is a heading to time controls for the game.
 Next to it is a checkbox.
 Ticking the box allows for time controls to be implemented in the game.
-If the box is left unticked the game is of unlimited time.
+If the box is left unticked, the game is one of unlimited time.

 Time=This appears in the table of games you can join on the "Play" page (http://lichess.org/).